HershbergerLab/hershlab-website/index.md

 %}

 {% capture text %}
-We're currently hiring graduate students to start in spring, summer, or fall 2023.
+We will soon be hiring a postdoctoral scholar to start in spring, 2023.
 Find descriptions and applications links on our [Team page](team).

 {%
   include link.html